- 10 min read

 Here's the outcome of these studies:

-- A mouse study shows that red and near-infrared light at 630, 850 and 940 nanometers (nm) is helpful for inlammation (32).
+• A mouse study shows that red and near-infrared light at 630, 850 and 940 nanometers (nm) is helpful for inflammation (32).
 As you know inflammation plays a role in rosacea.

-- Next up, a mouse study using yellow (590nm) and near infrared (830nm) light (37).
+• Next up, a mouse study using yellow (590nm) and near infrared (830nm) light (37).
 Once more, a good outcome but this research needs to be carried out in humans.
-The mechanisms found here were inflammation and the immune system, that both improved, making the rosacea better.
+The mechanisms found here were inflammation and the immune system, which both improved, making the rosacea better.

 Hopefully, you get the point.
 Far more high-quality research is needed with a high quantity of human participants.
 But with that information, I can a answer the questions in the next section: